jac459/metadriver/README.md

 - Create switches
 - Create Images
 - Create lists (directories) with paging and complex navigation (items and tiles)
-- link buttons with sliders
+- Link buttons with sliders
-- Chained commands (one button have different behaviour each time pressed, example, mute toggle will mute on or off when pressed)
+- Chained commands (one button has different behaviour each time pressed.
+Example: mute toggle will mute on or off when pressed)
-- Variables Management for complexe integrations => a button or a choice in a list, can write in a variable, this variable can be reused by other components.
+- Variables Management for complex integrations => a button or a choice in a list, can write in a variable, this variable can be reused by other components.
-- Listen to devices through Socket or http pooling.
+- Listen to devices through Socket or HTTP pooling.

 #### Partial Support
 (tested with one device)